 ********************* LIST OF COMPLETED PAGES ***********************

 This project was launched in February 2021.
-It may remain in the state of becoming for a while (months? years?), as my plan for its content and form implies.
-Whenever you revisit this site, you will probably find something new.
+It may remain in the state of becoming for a while (likely years), as my plan for its content and form implies.
+Whenever you revisit this site, you will find something new.
 I am not planning to delete old content, although I will be editing existing pages to make my writing more complete and compelling.
 Meanwhile, the book will be constantly expanding in multiple directions through additional links and interconnected pages.
 Despite the unusual format, I hope to see this book cited by future readers.